Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Mean-field dynamo models

-All solar dynamo models discussed in this chapter utilize the helioseismically-calibrated solar-like parametrization \indexit{Sun!differential rotation} of\indexit{differential rotation!Sun} solar differential rotation [\ldots].
-The corresponding angular velocity contour levels are plotted in Fig.~\ref{fig:ingred}B. \indexit{Sun!differential rotation} Such\indexit{differential rotation!Sun} a solar-like differential rotation profile is quite complex from the point of view of dynamo modelling, in that it is characterized by multiple partially overlapping shear regions: a rotational shear layer, straddling the core-envelope interface, known as the {\em tachocline}, with \indexit{Sun!tachocline} a strong positive radial shear in its equatorial regions and an even stronger negative radial shear in its polar regions, as well as a significant latitudinal shear throughout the convective envelope and extending partway into the tachocline; for a tachocline of half-thickness $w/R_\odot=0.05$, the mid-latitude latitudinal shear at $r/R_\odot=0.7$ is comparable in magnitude to the equatorial radial shear, and its potential contribution to toroidal field production cannot be casually dismissed.
+All solar dynamo models discussed in this chapter utilize the helioseismically-calibrated solar-like parametrization \indexit{Sun!differential rotation} of\indexit{solar!differential rotation} solar differential rotation [\ldots].
+The corresponding angular velocity contour levels are plotted in Fig.~\ref{fig:ingred}B. \indexit{Sun!differential rotation} Such a solar-like differential rotation profile is \indexit{differential rotation|seealso{solar}}quite complex from the point of view of dynamo modelling, \indexit{differential rotation}in that it is characterized by multiple partially overlapping shear regions: a rotational shear layer, straddling the core-envelope interface, known as the {\em tachocline}, with \indexit{Sun!tachocline} a strong positive radial shear in its equatorial regions and an even stronger negative radial shear in its polar regions, as well as a significant latitudinal shear throughout the convective envelope and extending partway into the tachocline; for a tachocline of half-thickness $w/R_\odot=0.05$, the mid-latitude latitudinal shear at $r/R_\odot=0.7$ is comparable in magnitude to the equatorial radial shear, and its potential contribution to toroidal field production cannot be casually dismissed.

-For the dimensionless function \indexit{$\alpha$ effect} $\alpha(r,\theta)$ we use an expression [\ldots\ that] concentrates the $\alpha$-effect in the bottom half of the envelope, and lets it vanish smoothly below, just as the net magnetic diffusivity does (see Fig.~\ref{fig:ingred}A).
-Various lines of argument point to an $\alpha$-effect peaking in the bottom half of the convective envelope, because there the convective turnover time is commensurate with the solar rotation period, a most favorable setup for the type of toroidal field twisting at the root of the $\alpha$-effect (see Fig.~H-I:3.5).
-[The choice made here for $\alpha(r,\theta)$ scales with latitude as $\cos\theta$, which] reflects the hemispheric dependence of the Coriolis force, which also suggests that the $\alpha$-effect should be positive in the Northern hemisphere.
+For the dimensionless function \indexit{dynamo!$\alpha$ effect}$\alpha(r,\theta)$ we use an expression [\ldots\ that] concentrates the $\alpha$-effect in the bottom half of the envelope, and lets it vanish smoothly below, just as the net magnetic diffusivity does (see Fig.~\ref{fig:ingred}A).
+Various lines of argument point to an $\alpha$-effect peaking in the bottom half of the convective envelope, because there the convective turnover time is commensurate with the solar rotation period, a most favorable setup for the type of toroidal field twisting at the root of the $\alpha$-effect (see Fig.~I:3.5).
+[The choice made here for $\alpha(r,\theta)$ scales with latitude as $\cos\theta$, which] reflects the hemispheric dependence of the \indexit{Coriolis force}Coriolis force, which also suggests that the $\alpha$-effect should be positive in the Northern hemisphere.
 The dimensionless number $C_\alpha$, which measures the strength of the $\alpha$-effect, is treated as a free parameter of the model. [\ldots]

 In such linear $\alpha\Omega$ models the onset of dynamo activity turns out to be controlled by the {\em product} of $C_\alpha$ and $C_\Omega$: